We’re a group of professionals in the fields of music, health, organisational development and the media.

 During her time at Performance health, Jenny was often confronted with the lack of neurological care providers outside of the health system.
 Rehab Therapies combines Jenny’s knowledge and experience in clinical care and business.
 Her vision for Rehab Therapies is to create a sustainable, holistic expert service for adult and children where clients are “Treated Like Family”.

 Michelle is an experienced not-for-profit leader specializing in organizational and business development.
-She is currently the Manager, Widening Participation Office, at University of Sydney.
+She is currently the Manager, Operations and Strategic Projects at the University of Sydney.
 Underpinning Michelle’s career is a deep commitment to improving opportunities and outcomes for young people.

 Michelle is the proud parent of two neurodivergent children.
 As a result of this personal experience, her tertiary music education and her long and proud relationship as a fundraiser for the performing arts, she has a unique understanding of the significance of Your Music.